ldev1281/backup-tool/README.md

 │   │   └── limbo-backup/                        # Backup of the full configuration directory
 │   │       ├── rsync.conf.d/
 │   │       │   └── 01-task-name.conf.bash       # Task definition used during backup
-│   │       └── backup.conf.bash                 # Global configuration at the time of backup
+│   │       └── backup.conf.bash                 # Global backup configuration at the time of backup
+│   │       └── restore.conf.bash                # Global restore configuration at the time of backup
 │   └── usr/share/limbo-backup/VERSION           # Version of the backup tool used to create this backup ├── task-name/                                   # Data from the backup task named "task-name" │   └── ...                                      # Files and directories from INCLUDE_PATHS, with full path preserved